-Where the chosen method of selection is via the completion of a skills audit information gathered, will provide the sole source of information from which the selection committee will make their selection decision.
+Where the chosen method of selection is via the completion of a skills audit, information gathered will provide the sole source of information from which the selection committee will make their selection decision.
 It is therefore important that employees engage fully with these methods of selection.

 Where affected individuals complete a skills audit they will be asked to sign to confirm it is factually complete and accurate.
-The Headteacher should meet with all staff involved to explain this process and issue appendix J to all affected staff.
-Staff will be advised of a deadline by when to return their completed audits.
+The Headteacher should meet with all staff involved to explain this process and issue Appendix J to all affected staff.
+Staff will be advised of a deadline for return of their completed audits.
 The Headteacher will then verify the information provided and will discuss with individual staff any points of clarification.
-The Headteacher will then 'anonymize' the audits prior to the Selection Committee members receiving them.
+The Headteacher will then 'anonymise' the audits prior to the Selection Committee members receiving them.